 Recent research, conducted for Marketo, looked at the technologies which marketers plan to use in their 2017 marketing strategy and what technologies they believe consumers will leverage more.

-The results are – to say the least - quite puzzling although it needs to be said that the research mainly focuses on those technologies we would still classify as emerging, even if many are already in use in some companies.
+The results are – to say the least - quite puzzling although it needs to be emphasized that the research mainly focuses on those technologies we would still classify as emerging, even if many are already in use in some companies.

 For 'global marketers' (including respondents from the UK and Australia), the Internet of Things is the main technology they intend to use in a marketing context with 43.75% of respondents.